 Education - Preparing licensed teachers is a state responsibility that is delegated to state approved Educator Preparation Programs (EPPs).
 The North Carolina state legislature creates laws that become State Board of Education policies and requirements for those desiring to teach.
 Fayetteville State University's College of Education is a state approved, nationally accredited EPP.
-The requirements for teacher licensure are a four-year degree or equivalent course work from an educator preparation program approved by the State Department of Public Instruction, results from nationally published examinations and other state requirements such as internship.
+The requirements for teacher licensure are a four-year degree and an MAT or equivalent course work from an educator preparation program approved by the State Department of Public Instruction, results from nationally published examinations and other state requirements such as internship.
 The examinations vary according to teaching discipline and level.
 The current tests include Praxis CASE, Praxis II, Foundations of Reading, Content Knowledge in Math, and edTPA.
 The FSU College of Education also participates in national reviews by the Council for the Accreditation of Educator Preparation, which allows FSU graduates to be eligible for reciprocity with other states.
+See the undergraduate catalog for further information about teacher licensure-only programs at FSU.
+The initial licensure programs at the graduate level are MAT programs as described in this graduate catalog.